 Am I bipolar?
-You may be asking yourself because: 1.
-You have screened positive on a bipolar test.
+You may be asking yourself this because:

 2. You may have learned about bipolar symptoms such as alternating mood swings into mania and depression and thought "this is me".